 index.php.
 And inside the file, you can see some PHP code that starts with

 <?php and ends with

-?> , Inside this two tags the PHP code is written.
-In the later chapter, we will learn in details how to write those codes and make a complete web application and functionality.
+?> , Inside these two tags the PHP code is written.
+In the later chapter, we will learn in detail how to write those codes and make a complete web application and functionality.

 1. Start tag & End tag in PHP

 By default inside a PHP file the codes start with a specific tag and in the same way, end with a specific tag.
 But for PHP scripting language the used tag can vary means you have some option to use this code.
 Let’s talk about that.